 What is Deep Tissue Massage?

-Deep tissue massage techniques often include:
+Deep tissue massage techniques may include:

-- Targeted focus on problem areas, such as lower back pain or shoulder tension.
+Targeted focus on problem areas, such as lower back pain or shoulder tension.

 Swedish vs Deep Tissue Massage: Key Differences

-Feature | Swedish Massage | Deep Tissue Massage |
+eature | Swedish Massage | Deep Tissue Massage |

 ---|---|---|